ultrabluee/ULTRA2LUEMARKEDUP/README.txt

-ULTRA2LUE MARKED UP is the ULTRA2LUE port on SCRATCH.
-Now it's ported to GitHub for accsessible replayability.
+ULTRA2LUE: MARKED UP is a brande new edition of ULTRA2LUE with new layouts, edits and a replayability features.